-You can use Coffs Harbour City Council or a private certifier who has the proper accreditation and appropriate professional indemnity insurance.
+You can use City of Coffs Harbour or a private certifier who has the proper accreditation and appropriate professional indemnity insurance.

-As a Coffs Harbour City Council certification client you will enjoy the benefits of working with an experienced accredited and local certifier with a proactive and common sense approach to assist in guiding you through the building certification process.
+As a City of Coffs Harbour certification customer you will enjoy the benefits of working with an experienced accredited and local certifier with a proactive and common sense approach to assist in guiding you through the building certification process.

 We provide a fast and professional certification service, carry out inspections on every working day of the year (reports sent directly to your inbox) and are available via email and mobile phone to answer all your questions.